Deforestation in Brazil's Amazon hits record for first half of 2022

 Deforestation is creeping deeper into the forest.
 In the first six months of the year, Amazonas state in the heart of the rainforest recorded more destruction than any other state for the first time.

+A Reuters witness on Friday saw several recently deforested areas near the roadway west of Amazonas state capital Manaus, where lush jungle had been turned into expanses strewn with fallen, dried trees.

-This year's rising deforestation is also feeding unusually high levels of fire, which are likely to worsen in the months ahead, said Manoela Machado, a wildfire and deforestation researcher at University of Oxford.
+This year's rising deforestation is also feeding unusually high levels of fire, which are likely to worsen in the months ahead, said Manoela Machado, a wildfire and deforestation researcher at Woodwell Climate Research Center and University of Oxford.

 Brazil recorded the highest number of fires in the Amazon for the month of June in 15 years, although those blazes are a small fraction of what is usually seen when fires peak in August and September, according to Inpe data.

-Generally, after loggers extract valuable wood, ranchers and land grabbers set fire to the land to finish clearing it for agriculture.
+Generally, after loggers extract valuable wood, ranchers and land grabbers set fires to clear the land for agriculture.

 "If we have high deforestation numbers, it's inevitable that we're going to have high fire numbers as well," Machado said.